jsakamoto/FindRazorSourceFile/README.md

 ```

 2. **Add markers to your component**
-   At the beginning and end of your `.razor` file, insert calls to those static methods:
+   At the beginning and end of your `.razor` file, insert calls to these static methods:

 ```razor
 @FRSF_BEGIN_COMPONENT() @* 👈 Add this line, and... *@